Neomycin, Polymyxin, Hydrocortisone Ear Drops

 Neomycin, Polymyxin, Hydrocortisone Ear Drops Description

 Neomycin sulfate is the sulfate salt of neomycin B and C, which are produced by the growth of Streptomyces fradiae Waksman (Fam.
 Streptomycetaceae).
-It has a potency equivalent to not less than 600 micrograms of neomycin standard per milligram, calculated on an anhydrous basis.
+It has a potency equivalent of not less than 600 mcg of neomycin standard per mg, calculated on an anhydrous basis.
 The structural formulae are:

 Neomycin, Polymyxin, Hydrocortisone Ear Drops - Clinical Pharmacology

 Corticoids suppress the inflammatory response to a variety of agents and they may delay healing.
 Since corticoids may inhibit the body's defense mechanism against infection, a concomitant antimicrobial drug may be used when this inhibition is considered to be clinically significant in a particular case.

 The anti-infective components in the combination are included to provide action against specific organisms susceptible to them.
 Neomycin sulfate and polymyxin B sulfate together are considered active against the following microorganisms: Staphylococcus aureus, Escherichia coli, Haemophilus influenzae, Klebsiella-Enterobacter species, Neisseria species and Pseudomonas aeruginosa.
 This product does not provide adequate coverage against Serratia marcescens and streptococci, including Streptococcus pneumoniae.